Piedras Blancas Elephant Seal Rookery

 Fun Facts about Elephant Seals

 According to https://en.wikipedia.org/wiki/Elephant_seal here are some fun facts.

-- Elephant seals spend around 80% of their lives in the oceans.
+•Elephant seals spend about 80% of their lives in the oceans.

-- Elephant seals are able to hold their breath for over 2 hours, which is the longest of any water-based mammal.
+•An elephant seal can hold its breath for over two hours, which is the longest of any water-based mammal.

-- The skin of the elephant seal molts every year, must be on land to shead old skin and regrow new skin which is why they come back to the beach every year.
+•An elephant seal molts its skin every year, and it must be on land to shed old skin and regrow new skin; this is why elephant seals come back to the beach every year.